 Protection of your personal data is of great importance to us.
 We therefore, as a matter of routine, handle your personal data responsibly and in compliance with the applicable statutory data protection provisions and postal legislation.

 1. Who is the owner of the data collected?

 Swiss Post is the provider of the digital presences, and as owner of the data collected, decides upon their purpose and content.
 For each online service, the service provider indicated in the description is the owner.

 2. What data do we collect?

 2.1 Automatic logging

 Our web servers automatically log every visit in a temporary log file.
 User-specific data (such as the identification data of the browser used, the operating system of the requesting computer, the amount of data transferred, the name of the Internet Service Provider, the date and time of access) and technical data (such as the name and URL of the referring web page when the website was accessed via a link and, additionally, the search term if it was accessed via a search engine) are logged and analysed anonymously.
 First, this data is needed to enable the use of our content (connection set-up), and is also used for internal, system-related purposes – such as technical administration and system security – and optimizing your search experience.
 As part of this, so-called cookies may be used (see section 4 below).
-IP addresses are exclusively used for automated security checks, e.g. automatically verified to combat fraud and immediately deleted.
+IP addresses are used for automated security checks, e.g. automatically verified to combat fraud and immediately deleted.
 Furthermore, IP addresses are used for analytics purposes.
 Google Analytics anonymizes the IPs received immediately and processes them for the analysis only once the anonymization has taken place (see section 6).

 We do not use your data for any other purposes, unless you have given your express consent to additional data processing when using certain services, or if we are legally bound to do so.